jayventi/swath-total-protein-calc/README.md

 * Open RStudio
 * Open Project: swath-total-protein-calc.Rproj
 * Open File: swath_total_protein_approach_calc.R
-* If you are not changing the conversion factor (10^9), highlight rows 1 to of the script
+* If you are not changing the conversion factor (10^9), highlight rows 1 to 168 of the script
 * Select Run
-* To clean up highlight rows of the script and select Run
+* To clean up project, highlight rows 179 to 185 of the script and select Run

 ```
 "C:\Program Files\R\R-4.1\bin\Rscript.exe" C:\Users\myusername\Documents\R\SWATHTotProteinCalc\swath_tot_protein_calc.R